istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

 external requests.
 To set up the bypass, change either the `global.proxy.includeIPRanges` or the `global.proxy.excludeIPRanges` [configuration option](/docs/reference/config/installation-options/) and update the `istio-sidecar-injector` configuration map using the `kubectl apply` command.
-This can also be configure on a pod by setting corresponding [annotations](/docs/reference/config/annotations/) such as `traffic.sidecar.istio.io/includeOutboundIPRanges`.
+This can also be configured on a pod by setting corresponding [annotations](/docs/reference/config/annotations/) such as `traffic.sidecar.istio.io/includeOutboundIPRanges`.
 After updating the `istio-sidecar-injector` configuration, it affects all future application pod deployments.